SixArne/JumpKingDarwinism/docs/index.md

 First we will generate a list of random actions for every agent, these can range from jumping to walking.
 Every action will have a
 `hold time`, this garantuees that the AI will perform long and short jumps.

+These actions will then be executed in order.

 ```csharp
 public DarwinAction(bool isJump, float holdTime, MoveDirection direction)
 {